flexera-public/policy_templates/operational/policy_sync/README.md

 1. Email addresses of the recipients you wish to notify - Ex: noreply@example.com
 2. Actions: `Email` and `Email and Upload`
 3. Force Upgrade - Allowed Values: 0:False, 1:True - Setting this to 1 will force upgrade all policy templates in your account.
-4. Governance Host - "Governance Host, Hostname will match your shard: us-3.rightscale.com = governance-3.rightscale.com"
+4. Governance Host - "Governance Host, Hostname will match your shard: us-3.rightscale.com = governance-3.rightscale.com".
+Simply navigate to Cloud Management or open browser developer console to see the hostname of the API calls.

 ### Required Roles
 1. For `Email` Escalation option, either: `policy_manager` or `policy_designer`